GutMutCode/spreader/README.md

 For prerequisites and setup to enable uploading videos to TikTok from Spreader, see [docs/tiktok_content_upload.md](docs/tiktok_content_upload.md).

+## Instagram Content Upload

+For prerequisites and setup to enable uploading content to Instagram from Spreader, see [docs/instagram_content_upload.md](docs/instagram_content_upload.md).

+## YouTube Content Upload

+For prerequisites and setup to enable uploading videos to YouTube from Spreader, see [docs/youtube_content_upload.md](docs/youtube_content_upload.md).

 ## Learn more

   * Official website: https://www.phoenixframework.org/